RawMatter/IoT_Message_Box_Workshop/Workshop/02_Hello_Serial/README.md

 }
 ```

-The arduino library significantly simplifies working with micro controllers.
-Providing a broad range of functions and interoperability across the ecosystem.
+The arduino library simplifies working with micro controllers.
+Providing a broad range of functions and interoperability across a number of microcontroller products.

-*be aware, Arduino code has an LGPL license and may present problems in commercial applications*
+*be aware, Arduino libraries have a LGPL license and may present problems in commercial applications*

+Code is executed in two phases.

+1. Initialisation and configuration code that only needs to be executed once is included in the `Setup` subroutine and is executed first

+Then...

+2. All code within the `loop` subroutine is repeated until the end of time (or the batteries run flat)

 ## hello...?
 Lets make sure we can communicate with our micro controller.
 Writing a program to the non volatile memory of a microcontroller is called *"flashing"*